 We’ll go into more detail below, but why this last element is so important is because it serves as a check and balance against the info dump.
 It guides us to include the right amount of detail.
 Something that can be difficult to detect on our own.

-There’s another important consideration you need to make before you decide on your worldbuilding approach, and that’s the type of story you wish to tell.
+There’s another important consideration you need to make before you decide on your approach to creating fantasy worlds, and that’s understanding the type of story you wish to tell.

 It’s helpful to think of worldbuilding as a spectrum, like this below.